Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

-This cut enforces that all but one of the energy-intensive tasks involved in the infeasibility set can keep their current starting time in a feasible solution.
-This shall rule out the current infeasible solution, while also pruning all solutions that share the same infeasible subset.
+This cut enforces that all, but one, of the energy-intensive tasks involved in the infeasibility set can keep their current starting time in a feasible solution.
+This rules out the current infeasible solution while also pruning all solutions that share the same infeasible subset.
+If $\mathcal{I}nf = \mathcal{X}^\dagger$, only the solution defined by $\mathcal{X}^\dagger$ is cut off.